 E-safety at Queen’s Drive

-Safeguarding is a top priority and we teach our children how to keep safe on the internet in our computing curriculum through Purple Mash.
-We embed e-safety child-friendly discussions in the form of safe internet rules from EYFS to Year 2 and discuss in detail the steps they can take to protect their personal details.
+We embed e-safety through child-friendly discussions in the form of safe internet rules from EYFS to Year 2 and discuss in detail the steps they can take to protect their personal details.

-Year 2 also have e-safety week in the academic year where we have lots of discussions about social media restrictions and how to keep safe online.
-It is also an opportunity for them to ask and answer questions about online safety.
+We have e-safety week in the academic year where we have lots of discussions about social media restrictions and how to keep safe online.